ONSdigital/eq-questionnaire-validator/README.md

 make run
 ```

-Then, in another terminal window/tab, navigate to a checked out copy of `https://github.com/ONSdigital/eq-questionnaire-runner` and run:
+Then, in another terminal, navigate to a checked out copy of `https://github.com/ONSdigital/eq-questionnaire-runner` and run:
 ``` shell
 make test
 ```